gunavy/site-www-cn/src_zh_CN/_guides/language/effective-dart/style.md

 prevent a name collision?"
 If not, consider omitting it.

 Note that dartfmt does 99% of this for you, but the last 1% is you.
-It does not split long string literals to fit in 80 columns, so you have to do that manually.
+It does not split long string literals to fit in 80 columns, so you have to **要** that manually.

 We make an exception for URIs and file paths.
 When those occur in comments or